POS System vs Cash Register: Why Most Businesses Need a POS

 If you purchase a discontinued Sharp or Casio cash register through a site like eBay or Amazon, you may not be able to receive troubleshooting support.
 Purchasing a discontinued piece of hardware also means finding replacement parts will be difficult.

 POS systems typically have customer service agents available via phone, email, and sometimes live chat on the POS’s website.
-Many POS companies, like Square, can offer users a dedicated representative.
-POS cash register systems also have community forums, whitepapers, and other guides available.
+Many POS companies can offer users a dedicated representative and 24/7 support.
+POS systems also have community forums, white papers, and other guides available.

 POS System vs Cash Register Frequently Asked Questions (FAQs)

 Some micro-businesses still use cash registers, but their popularity is steadily declining.
-Competing POS systems are simply much easier to use, less expensive, and offer more features.
-The micro-businesses and solopreneurs that once relied on cash registers can get much more portable tools from a simple smartphone with an attached card reader, enabling them to accept the card and digital payments that customers prefer to use.
+Competing POS systems are simply much easier to use and less expensive and offer more features.
+Micro-businesses and solopreneurs can get more functionality from a simple smartphone with an attached card reader, enabling them to accept the card and digital payments that customers prefer to use.

 People tend to use the terms cash register and POS interchangeably.
 This is not entirely correct, but it’s not entirely incorrect either.
 POS is an acronym for point of sale.
 The term point of sale has two meanings; it is the location (the “point”) in a store where sales are processed.
 A point-of-sale system—a hardware and software tool that processes sales—is also called, simply, a POS.